swiftlang/swift-evolution/proposals/testing/NNNN-attachments.md

 --attachments-path Path where attachments should be saved.
 ```

-If specified, an attachment will be written to that path when its `attach()`
+If specified, an attachment will be written to that path when the attachment is
+passed to one of the `Attachment.attach(_:sourceLocation:)` methods.
+If not
-method is called.
-If not specified, attachments are not saved to disk.
-Tools
+specified, attachments are not saved to disk.
+Tools that indirectly use Swift
-that indirectly use Swift Testing through `swift test` can specify a path (e.g.
+Testing through `swift test` can specify a path (e.g. to a directory created
-to a directory created inside the system's temporary directory), then move or
+inside the system's temporary directory), then move or delete the created files
-delete the created files as needed.
+as needed.

 The JSON event stream ABI will be amended correspondingly: